SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/ServiceScreenEditCustomerBeforeSubmit.md

 keywords:
 ---

-# ServiceScreenListTicketMessagesLoad (502)
+# ServiceScreenEditCustomerBeforeSubmit (606)

-Called when screen is constructed, useful for setting default values into HTML elements
+Called before screen is submitted and values are saved, useful for validations with blocking of save.
 ## Input values

 |Variable|Description|